WHAT IS THE DIFFERENCE BETWEEN “SAPERE” AND “CONOSCERE”?

 SAPERE AS A MODAL VERB

-SAPERE is also used as a modal verb when it is accompanied by an infinitive verb.
+SAPERE is also used as a modal verb when an infinitive verb accompanies it.
 In this case, it is used to say that you know HOW to do something, that you have an ability or a skill.

 - So parlare molto bene italiano, ma non so cucinare! – I can speak Italian, but I can’t cook!

 - Sai suonare la chitarra? – Can you play the guitar?